jeffzyliu/maze-final-project/DESIGN.md

         print the left wall
         for each column:
             print the intersections
-            (optional)print all bottom and side edges at each maze location, noting whether they're unexplored, open, or closed if a coordinate matches the location of an avatar, print the avatar number there print the right wall
+            print all bottom and side edges at each maze location, noting whether they're unexplored, open, or closed if a coordinate matches the location of an avatar, print the avatar number there print the right wall
     for the bottom row: